-- 7. Assurance engagements on controls may include, but are not limited to: - compliance with contractual requirements agreed with customers, investors, financiers, purchasers or government for controls to achieve identified control objectives at an entity, such as controls over health and safety, ethics, privacy and security of data and information technology (IT) accessibility; - (b) compliance with regulatory requirements, such as: - (i) Australian Prudential Regulation Authority (APRA) reporting requirements for limited assurance on controls over compliance, data reliability and other specified matters for general insurers, authorised deposit-taking institutions, 6 life companies, 7 superannuation entities 8 and APRA-regulated group level 3 heads; or - (ii) legislative requirements for assurance reports on controls at certain government entities; - concluding on operational or compliance controls at a service organisation to meet the (c) needs of user auditors, except for financial reporting controls (Ref: Para.
-1, A1); 10 or - voluntary engagements initiated by the entity on its own controls over services, (d) activities undertaken or functions which it provides.
+- 7. Assurance engagements on controls may include, but are not limited to: - compliance with contractual requirements agreed with customers, investors, financiers, purchasers or government for controls to achieve identified control objectives at an entity, such as controls over health and safety, ethics, privacy and security of data and information technology (IT) accessibility; - (b) compliance with regulatory requirements, such as: - Australian Prudential Regulation Authority (APRA) reporting requirements (i) for limited assurance on controls over compliance, data reliability and other specified matters for general insurers,5 authorised deposit-taking institutions,6 life companies, 7 superannuation entities 8 and APRA-regulated group level 3 heads;9 or - (ii) legislative requirements for assurance reports on controls at certain government entities; - concluding on operational or compliance controls at a service organisation to meet the (c) needs of user auditors, except for financial reporting controls (Ref: Para.
+1, A1);10 or

-See ASRS 4400 Agreed-upon Procedures Engagements to Report Factual Findings.
+See ASRS 4400 Agreed-upon Procedures Engagements.
 See Guidance Statement GS 004 Audit Implications of Prudential Reporting Requirements for General Insurers and Insurance Groups and Prudential Standard GPS 310 Audit and Related Matters.
 See Guidance Statement GS 012 Prudential Reporting Requirements for Auditors of Authorised Deposit-taking Institutions and Prudential Standard APS 310 Audit and Related Matters.